 Chick-fil-A’s success shows that the American restaurant and fast-food markets are experiencing dramatic change.
-The restaurant business is centralizing around large national brands and chains.
+The restaurant business is centralized around large national brands and chains.

-Customers are demanding higher quality and service levels, better and healthier ingredients, delivery, and faster service.
+Customers demand higher quality and service levels, better and healthier ingredients, delivery, and faster service.
 Many diners are also demanding food that reflects their values.

 Chick-fil-A embodies all these trends.
 A tightly-controlled and centralized national organization makes all the decisions.
 Chick-fil-A sells high-quality food and offers a high level of service.
 Chick-fil-A, like Chipotle, enforces a rigid system of values that reflects its owners’ beliefs.

 Both Chick-fil-A and Chipotle make money by charging higher prices for higher-quality foods.
 Both chains feature simple menus that focus on a few popular menu items.

 You can argue that Chick-fil-A could be the future of fast food.
 Identifying restaurants similar to Chick-fil-A could help investors make money.

 Are You Looking For Stock Investing & Trading Software?
 Here Are My Favorites.